1millionwomentotech/toolkitten/howto/review-assignments.md

 - If the learner has not satisfied all the requirements of the assignment (for example if a Question is unanswered or not answered to the required degree of quality) and further changes are required for completion, please;
   - Select 'REQUEST CHANGES'.
   - Submit the review.
   - Close the pull request.
-(The learner will submit the required changes via a new pull request) - TODO: trigger on a new push instead of new pull request.
+(The learner will re-submit the assignment by reopening the pull request.)
 ![requesting changes vs approving](./images/approve-vs-requestchanges.jpg)